 What will my memory be like 5 years from now?

-So how well my brain could function just 3 years ago was nothing compared to how well it functioned 10 years ago and how it functions today is nothing compared to 3 years ago and that scares me because I am only 26 years old so where will I be in another 5 years if I can’t stop this progression?
-Will this keep getting worse or will it start to plateau even if I don’t actively try to intervene?
-Because lately it seems like at least once an hour I have to stop what I am doing to really try to remember (recall) something that I know I know!
+So how well my brain could function just 3 years ago was nothing compared to how well it functioned 10 years ago.
+How it functions today is nothing compared to 3 years ago, and that scares me because I am only 26 years old, so where will I be in another 5 years if I can’t stop this progression?
+Will this keep getting worse, or will it start to plateau even if I don’t actively try to intervene?
+Because lately, it seems like at least once an hour I have to stop what I am doing to really try to remember (recall) something that I know I know!
 And not just random facts like what some organization is called but important stuff like appointment dates or simple things like how to spell a word like “found”.
 Sometimes simple words or names sound so foreign to me that I actually have to sit and wonder if it is an actual word/name!
-Now I was going to end this post on a strong example of me not being able to recall something but after sitting here and staring at the screen for 8 minutes I realize that I just can’t recall any good examples of things I can never remember… go figure.
+Now, I was going to end this post on a strong example of me not being able to recall something, but after sitting here and staring at the screen for 8 minutes, I realize that I just can’t recall any good examples of things I can never remember… go figure.

 Is this a major issue for you?
 Does it affect your daily life?
 What tools do you use to try to help you work around this?
 Share below!